All Episodes

 The travel restrictions took effect.

-Everything again is happening right under your noses.
+Look, Squirrel, around the room, everything again is happening right under your noses.

-So little note for you all in the media.
+So, little note for you all in the media.

 I'm not giving you tactical advice, but who's playing who here?

-Who is playing who here?
+Serious question: Who is playing who here?

 Are you guys getting played?